 — NN Running Team (@NNRunningTeam) September 29, 2019

 Dibaba won the 2015 World Championship in the marathon and was third in the 2016 Olympic marathon.

-American Sara Hall, who was also planning to run the New York City marathon five weeks from now, ran an incredible four-minute personal best.
-Her fifth-place finish at 2:26:16 is the sixth-fastest marathon time by an American woman.
+American Sara Hall, who is also planning to run the New York City marathon five weeks from now, ran an incredible four-minute personal best.
+Her fifth-place finish at 2:22:16 is the sixth-fastest marathon time by an American woman.
 Sally Kipyego, also of the US, finished seventh in an almost three-minute PB at 2:25:10.

 The only Canadian elite to run Berlin this year, Krista DuChene, finished 13th, in 2:32:27.

 1. Ashete Bekere ETH 2:20:14

 4. Helen Tola ETH 2:21:36